-Dr. Neel Shah, MD, MPP is an Assistant Professor of Obstetrics, Gynecology and Reproductive Biology at Harvard Medical School, and associate faculty at the Ariadne Labs for Health Systems Innovation.
+Dr. Neel Shah, MD, MPP is an Assistant Professor at Harvard Medical School, and associate faculty at the Ariadne Labs for Health Systems Innovation.
 He is an expert in designing, testing, and spreading system interventions that improve the safety, affordability, and experience of patient care.
 As an obstetrician-gynecologist at Beth Israel Deaconess Medical Center, Dr. Shah cares for patients during critical life moments that range from surgery to primary care to childbirth.

 In 2015, Dr. Shah co-authored the book Understanding Value-Based Healthcare (McGraw-Hill), which Don Berwick has called "an instant classic" and Atul Gawande called "a masterful primer for all clinicians."
-He is an advisor to Square Roots (a maternal health life sciences company), the Healthcare Financial Management Association, and the National Partnership for Women and Families.
+He is an advisor to the Healthcare Financial Management Association, Square Roots, and the National Partnership for Women and Families.